-We all need to re-center and refresh our mind every once in a while and there’s no better way to do this than through catching some waves and rays in the middle of a magical natural setting.
-The bluest waters in of Formentera have a bewitching effect on every visitor and will make you experience a Caribbean Paradise in the heart of the Mediterranean.
+We all need to re-center and refresh our minds every once in a while and there’s no better way to do this than by catching some waves and rays in the middle of a magical natural setting.
+The bluest waters of Formentera have a bewitching effect on every visitor and will make you experience a Caribbean Paradise in the heart of the Mediterranean.

 10. Pink Lake in Alicante